Why Custom-Fit Seat Covers Are Worth Every Penny

 Bartact Tactical Seat Covers

-Mil-spec 1000D Cordura with real MOLLE System w/ PALS Webbing and true Bar Tack stitching (not decorative pouches), SRS airbag compatible, made in the USA.
-Custom-fit patterns for every supported vehicle — no universal sizing.
+UV-protected polyester and/or 1000D Cordura nylon with waterproof polyurethane backing and high-grade foam, plus a real MOLLE System w/ PALS Webbing and true Bar Tack stitching (not decorative pouches).
+SRS airbag compatible, made in the USA, with custom-fit patterns for every supported vehicle — no universal sizing.

 Material: UV-protected polyester and/or 1000D Cordura nylon with waterproof polyurethane backing and high-grade foam.